salvacorts/FR-Chat-Client/README.md

 ## How does it works:

-On one side, we have a REST Server, written on pyhton with Hug, that works as a traker which let the user get the necessary information to connect with it's peer.
+On one hand, we have a REST Server, written on pyhton with Hug, that works as a traker which let the user get the necessary information to connect with it's peer.
 There are three basic operations that can be performed with the tracker:

 1. **Add user information:** It will add a user name to its DB alongside with it's IP address, it's Listening Port number and it's RSA public key.
 2. **Get User information:** The client will get the IP address, the listening port number and the public RSA key for the peer identified by the name given.
 This information is returned as a JSON
 3. **Update user information:** It will update the Listening port and the IP address.
 To be able to update this information, the user must send a validation message alongside the new information.
 This validation message is signed with the user's private rsa key and will be validated by the server with his last public key stored.

-On the other side, we have the clients which besides interacting with the server, it also interact directly with other clients as a Peer to Peer chat service.
+On the other hand, we have the clients which besides interacting with the server, they also interact directly with other clients as a Peer to Peer chat service.
 It launch two threads:

 The first one, will bind a socket to the local listening port and it will start listening for incoming connections.